Columbia Undergraduate Tuition

 As its ranking remains in the top ranks, so as its admissions which is highly competitive.
 Columbia is one of the most selective universities in the country, and each year it receives many thousands of applications from highly qualified students.

-In recent years, the acceptance rate has been around 3.73 percent.
+For the Class of 2026, the acceptance rate was around 3.9 percent.
 This means that only a small percentage of applicants are admitted, making it difficult to gain entry to the university.

 At AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process to get accepted to the top universities in the world.
 On average, 75% of our students are admitted to an Ivy League university, Stanford, MIT, UChicago, and Caltech, one of the highest track records in the industry.
 Feel free to set up an appointment with AdmissionSight today to book your initial consultation.